The Talk (talk show): The Talk: @Home

-Carrie Ann Inaba announced on the March 12, 2020 episode that due to the COVID-19 pandemic, The Talk would broadcast without an audience.
+Inaba announced on the March 12, 2020 episode that due to the COVID-19 pandemic, The Talk would broadcast without an audience.
 Afterwards CBS halted the in-studio production of The Talk.
 Once CBS forced the production to shut down, Inaba began hosting a daily Instagram live from her own home during the stay-at-home order.
 CBS greenlit Inaba's show while including all five co-hosts under a new format titled The Talk: Chat Room which aired via Instagram Live.
 On March 30, 2020, the show began using Zoom, allowing the show's hosts (and guests) to broadcast from their homes.
 The format of the show remained the same starting with discussions from trending current events, host discussions, and having guests join who were also using the same video platform.
 The show continued to use the @Home format until September 14, 2020, when the show returned to the newly reconfigured studio for the Season 11 premiere.